jiajuns/CARND-traffic-sign-classification/writeup_template.md

 | .000	      			| Keep left 					 				|
 | .000				    | Roundabout mandatory 							|

-For the first image, the model is not sure that this is a children passing sign (probability of 0.546), and the image does not contain a children passing.
+For the third image, the model is not sure that this is a children passing sign (probability of 0.546), and the image does not contain a children passing.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|